zzm634/typeorm-no-arp/docs/migrations.md

 Now you need to make a new release and rename `title` to `name`.
 What would you do?

-You need to create a new migration with the following sql query (postgres dialect):
+You need to create a new migration with the following SQL query (postgres dialect):

 ```sql
 ALTER TABLE "post" ALTER COLUMN "title" RENAME TO "name";
 ```

-Once you run this sql query your database schema is ready to work with your new codebase.
+Once you run this SQL query your database schema is ready to work with your new codebase.
 TypeORM provides a place where you can write such sql queries and run them when needed.
 This place is called "migrations".